 Meet Philip, Health Care Assistant at Dearnevale

 After 14 years as an Aircraft Engineer in the Royal Air Force, Philip decided to start a career in care.
-Here, he speaks about the support and training he’s done since starting as a Health Care Assistant at Dearnevale.
+Here, he speaks about the support and training he’s received since starting as a Health Care Assistant at Dearnevale.

 Health care assistant, Damien, sat smiling at the camera